 Dog ice cream in different forms

-Instructions for the DIY dog ice cream
+Instructions for William Walker's DIY dog ice cream

-Step 1 – The basis: classic ice cream is actually a dairy product.
-Many dogs tolerate cow, sheep or goat milk wonderfully.
-As a basic ingredient, goat yoghurt, quark, cottage cheese and much more is suitable.
-If you would rather create a fruity dog ice cream, it is best to use quark or lactose-free natural yoghurt as a basis.
-For a more hearty menu, it is best to choose fresh cheese or yoghurt from sheep or goat.
-For dogs that have never come into contact with dairy products, you can alternatively cook vegetables and meat in water and use the nutritious broth as an ice cream base or even as ready-made ice cream.
-For further processing, simply put the basic ingredient of your choice in a bowl.
+Classic ice cream is actually a dairy product.
+Many dogs tolerate cow's milk, sheep's milk or goat's milk wonderfully.
+Suitable as a basic ingredient are, for example, goat yogurt, cottage cheese and much more.
+If you would rather create a fruity dog ice cream, it is best to use quark or lactose-free natural yogurt as a base.
+For a heartier menu, it is preferable to choose cream cheese or yogurt from sheep or goat.
+For dogs who have never come into contact with dairy products, you can alternatively boil vegetables and meat in water and use the nutritious broth as an ice cream base or even ready-made ice cream.
+For further processing, you just put your chosen base ingredient in a bowl.

-Step 2 – Favorite ingredients: Fruit, vegetables, fish - this step offers space for the large field of delicacies and preferences.
-For fruit lovers, for example, banana, apple, mango and melon are suitable.
-But many dogs are especially happy about meat and fish in their dog ice cream - even if fish ice cream is not necessarily on the menu for us humans.
-The favourite ingredients of your gourmet snout you simply chop or puree them and then add them to the bowl with your basic ingredient.
-Depending on the size of the pieces, you can choose up to 5 ingredients.
+Fruits, vegetables, fish - this step provides space for the large field of delicacies and preferences.
+For fruit lovers banana, apple, mango and melon are suitable.
+However, many dogs are particularly happy about meat and fish in their dog ice cream - even if fish ice cream is not necessarily on the menu for us humans.
+Simply chop or puree your gourmet snout's favorite ingredients and then add them to the bowl with your base ingredient.
+Depending on the size of the pieces you can choose up to 5 ingredients.

 Step 3 - Refine